 Although other areas, including the eyes themselves can be at risk, eyelid cancer is the most common.
 This amounts to over 5% of all skin cancers, with the lower eyelid a prime contender, the upper eyelid and medial canthus (inner corner of the eye) can also be affected.

-Cells in the outer and inner layers of your skin, the epidermis and dermis, along with cells in hair follicles, or oil and sweat glands, can become cancerous.
-They bring a need for specialist skin cancer care.
+A range of cells can become cancerous, in the outer and inner layers of your skin (epidermis and dermis) or cells in hair follicles, or oil and sweat glands.
+They all require specialist skin cancer care.

-Whilst melanomas can occur around the eye, which often spread, the majority of cases are non melanoma.
-However, the nature of local tissue and connections cause a higher than usual risk of the cancer spreading, a serious issue near the eye.
+Whilst melanomas can occur around the eye and tend to spread, the majority of cases are non melanoma.
+However, the nature of local tissue and connections around the eye cause a higher than usual risk of non melanoma cancers spreading.

 Diagnosing Eyelid Cancer